 2. Watermark can be easily removed

-The protective functions of such signs are rather vague, and you cannot perceive them, as a real tool against content thieves.
-You should agree that the name of the site in the corner does not stop those who decided to get your picture.
+The protective functions of such signs are rather vague, and you cannot perceive them as a real tool against content thieves.
+You should agree that the name of the site in the corner does not stop those who decide to get your picture.
 The intruder will just have to spend the time to remove the watermarks or maybe just crop the photo, but it will take no more than a few minutes.